manikandan-e/document/multi-host-postcode-gerrit.md

  -
 ## fb-yv2-misc
 The below operation part of fb-yv2-misc.

-Enable post code in each host connected through IPMB interface.
+ - Enable post code in each host connected through IPMB interface.
-Detect and send host position
+ - Detect and send the host position switch position to phosphor-post-code-manager thou.

 ## phosphor-dbus-interfacesment